-Fill in the Audience Analysis template below and submit it according to your instructor's directions. https://h5p.org/h5p/embed/265399 and/or entertain them.
-You also used the AUDIENCE tool to examine an audience and begin to recognize when the audience and message are mismatched.
+Fill in the Audience Analysis template below and submit it according to your instructor's directions.

+https://h5p.org/h5p/embed/265399

 In this chapter you have learned what an audience is and why an awareness of your audience's needs and expectations is important to communicating your intended message.